Remote Work Productivity Research: OECD + Mixed Evidence

 Is hybrid work more productive than fully remote work?

 The current evidence does not conclusively favor hybrid over fully remote.
-Gallup’s 2024 data shows hybrid workers report 23% engagement compared to 31% for fully remote workers.
+Gallup 2024 data shows hybrid workers report 23% engagement compared to 31% for fully remote workers.
+The OECD finds that 2-3 days of telework per week tends to outperform either extreme for most roles.
 The optimal arrangement depends on how much synchronous collaboration a role requires.

 How do interruptions affect remote work productivity?

-Each interruption triggers attention residue, where part of your processing remains focused on the interrupted task (Leroy, 2009) [3].
-Gloria Mark’s UC Irvine research (2008) found that interrupted workers completed tasks faster but with significantly higher stress, frustration, and cognitive load [7].
-Her later research found workers now switch activities roughly every 3 minutes.
-Four interruptions in a workday compound both the stress-speed tradeoff and attention residue, degrading productive cognitive capacity well beyond the interruption itself.
+Each interruption triggers attention residue, where part of your processing remains focused on the interrupted task (Leroy, 2009).
+Gloria Mark’s UC Irvine research (2008) found that interrupted workers completed tasks faster but with significantly higher stress, frustration, and cognitive load.
+Her 2023 book Attention Span found workers now switch activities roughly every 3 minutes.
+Four interruptions in a workday compound both the stress-speed tradeoff and attention residue.

 There is more to explore